Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 # What is Virtual Machine?

+***Objective***
+The aim of this section is to understand the Jenkins pipeline to deploy DVNA and solve the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

 For understanding Virtual machine (VM) we will have to understand what Virtualization is.

 - **Virtualization** is a software based or virtual version of something, that be compute, storage, networking, servers or applications.
 And Hypervisor makes Virtualization possible.